|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Guguan Island is located in the in the Northern Islands Municipality at the northern end of the Commonwealth of the Northern Mariana Islands (CNMI) in the Mariana Island Group (Mariana Islands) in the United States of America (USA).
 Located roughly 56km south of Alamagan Island and 463km north of Saipan Island and 124km northeast of Sarigan Island.

 Discovered by Spanish explorers, the island was sold to Germany in 1899 and administered as part of German New Guinea.
 During 1909 until 1912, leased to a Japanese company.
-During World War I, Guguan came under the control of Japan and was officially mandaded at the end of the war.
+During World War I, Guguan came under the control of Japan and was officially mandated to Japan.